nextcloud/desktop/doc/architecture.rst

 ~~~~~~~~~~~~~~

 Mostly same as above.
-The checksum of the full file is sent with every chunk, but the server compares the checksum of the last chunk.
+The checksum of the full file is sent with every chunk of the file.
+But the server only compares the checksum after receiving the checksum sent with the last chunk.

 Download
 ~~~~~~~~